Endometriomas

 Closer look at the study “Long-term adjuvant therapy for the prevention of postoperative endometrioma recurrence: a systematic review and meta-analysis”

-A systematic review and meta-analysis by Vercellini et (2) al looked at 4 studies comparing use of oral contraceptives (OC) for at least 12 months post excision of an endometrioma vs. expectant management (no use of oral contraceptives).
+A systematic review and meta-analysis by Vercellini et al (2) looked at 4 studies comparing use of oral contraceptives (OC) post excision of an endometrioma vs. expectant management (no use of oral contraceptives).
+The period of OC use varied from 24 to 35 months.
 Patients were monitored for endometrioma recurrence via ultrasound (endometriomas of at least 1.5 cm in one study or 2 cm in 3 studies) and/or histological confirmation.

 Across the 4 studies, there were a total of 965 patients enrolled (726 in three cohort studies and 239 in one randomized controlled trial.)